a4/a4/doc/FAQ.md

 > ".. isn't that a nightmare to build and maintain?"

-The main real difficulty is the compiler, which if it isn't satisfied you will likely need to ask your friendly local admins where they installed it so that you can put it into your path.
+The main difficulty is the compiler - if it is not installed you will likely need to ask your friendly local admins where they installed it, so that you can put it into your path.
 (It's available on AFS for various architectures by tweaking this path: `/afs/cern.ch/sw/lcg/external/gcc/4.6.1/x86_64-slc5/setup.sh`)

-For protobuf and boost, we provide `./get_*.sh` scripts which will automatically compile and install these libraries.
+For the protobuf and boost libraries, we provide `./get_*.sh` scripts which will automatically compile and install these libraries.
 Compilation takes on the order of a few minutes on a networked file system with a 4-core machine.